Jenny Swann - background

-With a background (and degrees) in literature and art history, Jenny was the inspiration behind the first Tate Gallery poetry competition for children in the 1980s, and has since run poetry workshops for children at the Manchester Art Gallery, Nottingham Castle Museum and the Leicester New Walk Gallery, as well as lectures for adults at the National Gallery, Courtauld Institute and the V & A. She was a researcher at the V & A and subsequently ran the V & A’s newly-founded licensing programme.
-She worked as an Information Officer for Tate and has published a number of articles on art history, including contributions to the Macmillan Dictionary of Art.
+With a background in literature and art history, Jenny has run poetry workshops for children at the Manchester Art Gallery, Nottingham Castle Museum and the Leicester New Walk Gallery, as well as lectures (for adult students) at the National Gallery, Courtauld Institute and the V & A. She was a researcher at the V & A and subsequently ran the V & A’s licensing programme.
 Her poetry has appeared in three collections(see Reviews).
-She has been a winner in a number of poetry competitions and was Highly Commended in the Forward Poetry Prize.
-Jenny has received Arts Council England funding for her poetry, a ‘Cultivate’ award for her publishing work (2009) while her poems have been performed on national television (BBC2), BBC Radio 4 and elsewhere.
-She has also appeared on BBC Radio 4 discussing different aspects of poetry.
+Jenny has received Arts Council England funding for her poetry, a ‘Cultivate’ award for her publishing work (Candlestick Press, 2009) while her poems have been performed on BBC Radio 4 and elsewhere.

-In 2008, Jenny set up the successful poetry imprint Candlestick Press and ran it until 2016, when she stood down for family reasons.
+In 2008, Jenny set up Candlestick Press and ran it until 2016, when she stood down for family reasons.
 She received many accolades – and an award – for the originality of the Press.
 Candlestick Press continues under the ownership of Jenny's former business partner, Di Slaney.

 One Plum Poem